-The price ($120 per person) may put off budget travelers.
-Although horse riding is an expensive activity, I found this tour relatively affordable considering how unique it was and compared to other horse riding tours I had researched around Brisbane.
+The price ($120 per person) may put off budget travellers.
+Although horse riding is an expensive activity, I found this tour relatively affordable considering how unique it was and compared to other horse riding tours I had researched around Brisbane and in Australia.
 I had seen horse riding on the beach before, but it was the first time I ever heard of riding a horse bareback in the sea for beginners.

 Would you put this Magnetic Island horse riding tour on your Australia bucket list?
 Leave a comment below!